 You also need to check the address where you can be reached in these settings.
 Check all the available contact methods on the Accounts tab.
 Make sure to check all the boxes.

-At the bottom of the Account tab, you’ll see a drop-down box labeled “Start new conversations from” with your available contact points listed below.
-In order to avoid creating duplicate messages, make sure every device logged into iCloud has the same option here.
+At the bottom of the Account tab, you’ll see a drop-down box labeled “Start new conversations from” with your available contact points listed.
+In order to avoid creating duplicate messages, make sure every device logged in to iCloud has the same option here.
 Your best bet is to use your cell phone number, since that setting is supported by the largest number of devices.

 If your device is logged in but not syncing properly, scroll down to the iCloud sign-in step.
-Delete and then add your account back in, but follow the steps carefully.
+Delete, then add your account back in, but follow the steps carefully.

-Messages now syncs with iCloud on newer versions of macOS.
-This can cause its own problems, unfortunately.
-The best fix is an attempt to reset the connection.
+Messages syncs with iCloud on newer versions of macOS.
+This can cause its own problems, unfortunately, and the best fix is an attempt to reset the connection.